ankitanand/Predict-success-kickstarter-project/README.md

 # Predict-success-kickstarter-project
-Python - Regression model that predicts success of Kickstarter project reaching the goal, EDA
+Python - Model that predicts success of Kickstarter project reaching the goal Attributes of the project
+> EDA
+> Logit Regression
+> Confusion Matrix
+> Business Implications